Mutations: APP KM670/671NL (Swedish)

 Availability: Available through Material Transfer Management at Novartis

 This widely-used and extensively characterized model was developed by colleagues at Novartis Pharma and the University of Basel.
-Mice have a 7-fold overexpression of human APP containing the Swedish mutation.
-The original publication (Sturchler-Pierrat et al., 1997) also described two additional models: APP14, which also contains the hAPP751 transgene bearing the Swedish mutation but utilized the human Thy1 promoter, and APP22, which was similar to the APP14 line except the hAPP751 transgene contained both the Swedish and London (V717I) mutations.
-These models are no longer available.
+Mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
+The original publication (Sturchler-Pierrat et al., 1997) also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations.
+The APP14 and APP22 models are no longer available.

 Transgene containing human APP (isoform 751) containing the Swedish (KM670/671NL) mutation under the murine Thy1 promoter.